Open-EO/openeo-grassgis-driver/docs/index.rst

 The OpenEO GRASS GIS driver
 ===========================

-This software implements the openEO Core API interface for the GRASS GIS as a Service (GRaaS) software solution for parallel, large scale geodata processing.
+The OpenEO GRASS GIS driver implements the openEO Core API interface for the GRASS GIS as a Service (Actinia Core; available from https://github.com/mundialis/actinia_core) software solution for parallel, large scale geodata processing.

-GRaaS is a highly scalable open source REST interface to process geodata with the GRASS GIS in a distributed environment.
+It is a highly scalable REST interface to process geodata with the GRASS GIS in a distributed environment.
+GRASS GIS is a free and open source software package providing geospatial processing engines in a single integrated environment for raster, vector, and 3D-voxel processing as well as image processing capabilities.

-It is deployed on **openeo.mundialis.de** and will be used for processing all openEO API calls taht are send to the te OpenEO GRASS GIS driver.
+It is deployed on **openeo.mundialis.de** and will be used for processing all openEO API calls that are send to the the OpenEO GRASS GIS driver.

 What is openEO?